Ivan-Tiapin/telegram_bot_translator/README.md

-This is chat bot for Telegram, that translates messages.
+This is a chatbot for Telegram that translates messages.
-Define users, their prefered language and gender in user_info.json.
+Define users, their preferred language, and gender in user_info.json.
 Define credentials in credentials.json.
-Build docker image using docker file and run apropriate container.
+Build the Docker image using the Dockerfile and run the appropriate container.
-To make bot works in group chat make it admin.
+To make the bot work in group chats, make it an admin.